dswenn/dswenn.github.io/library.md

 55. The Art of Innovation by Tom Kelley
 56. The Whole Earth Discipline by Stewart Brand
 57. The Circular Economy – A User’s Guide by Walter R. Stahel
+58. Manifesto for a Moral Revolution by Jacqueline Novogratz

 ## Currently Reading
-58. Manifesto for a Moral Revolution by Jacqueline Novogratz (54%)
 59. Why We're Polarized by Ezra Klein (3%)
+60. How Buildings Learn by Stewart Brand (8%)
+61. Long Walk to Freedom by Nelson Mandela (60%)

 ## Reading List
 47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier (36%)